Nakhon Ratchasima F.C.: Stadium

+Team image

 Crests history

 The original club crest was a giant cat or it called in their area as the Korat cat that originating in Thailand, it is named after the Nakhon Ratchasima province (typically called "Korat" by the Thai people.
 In Thailand, the breed is known as Si-Sawat, meaning "colour of the sawat seed" and this Si-Sawat became a nickname of the club The Swat Cats.
 The Korat is known colloquially as the "good luck cat".
 Traditionally, they are given in pairs to newlyweds or people who are highly esteemed, for good luck.
 Until recently, Korats were not sold, but only given as gifts.

 The new badge was approved by board in 2016 and was introduced in the 2017 season.
 It was designed by Farmgroup a design consultancy based in Bangkok.